WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	_Validation Error_

-	>**Note**: Notice that error is handled and the error messaged is displayed to the user.
+	>**Note**: Notice that the error is handled and the messaged is displayed to the user.

 ---
 <a name="Exercise3"></a>